-- Once you’re sure the bugs are gone, you can remove the nest with a broom (if it is too high).
-If you choose to remove the nest yourself, be sure to always use gloves and protective glasses and take every precaution against pesticides and against falling.
+- If you choose to remove the nest yourself, be sure to always use gloves and protective glasses and take every precaution against pesticides and against falling

-- We recommend calling in a pro and avoiding climbing a ladder yourself.
+- We recommend calling in a professional and avoiding climbing a ladder yourself

-How a Gutter Cleaning Pro Like Ned Stevens Can Help with Bees, Wasps & Hornets
+How a Professional Can Help with Bees, Wasps and Hornets in Your Gutters

 Even if bees, wasps or hornets have not found a home there are a few things you can do to prevent a nest from forming this summer.
 Keep all foliage from touching or leaning against your house.
 This is especially true of gutters that have any low-hanging trees around them or gutters that are full of debris.

 Make sure that there is no water damage around the roofline of your home.
 If there is, this is a sign that your gutters may need to be repaired.
 Remember that the best way to deal with bees, wasps and hornets is prevention.
 Pests love damp places.

 Reputable Gutter Cleaning and Repair Services

 Your first line of defense is making sure your gutter system is in working order and that water is flowing away from your home.
 Our team of technicians offer reputable gutter cleaning services in Durham, NC and other areas and are committed to keeping bees or wasps out of your gutters.
 Have you had your gutters inspected lately?
 Book an appointment to receive assistance with clogged gutters on your property.